UoB-COMSM0110/2024-group-19/README.md

 WeiJian:

 During the whole process of game design, I find the agile development more important than the waterfall development since we just change our game continuously.
-For my job, I am responsible for coding the fundamental structure of our game.
+For my job, I am responsible for coding the fundamental structure of our game and some technical support for the latter part.
 Although I finish the basic code at a early stage, our team wish to optimize the game to a top level.
 Therefore, all of us needs to reconstruct our code as well as adjust it to the new demand.
 It is not a easy process, but it is worth since the game becomes a better one.

 HsuanLin: